How to Add Social Media Icons to an Email Signature

 Scaling a social media marketing agency doesn't happen by accident, and it definitely doesn't happen by just working more hours.
 It comes from deliberately stepping back from the day-to-day creative work to build robust systems, hire a capable team, and implement the right technology that allows your agency to run smoothly without you being involved in every single thing.

-As your team and your client list grows, having a reliable dashboard becomes your central nervous system.
+As your team and client list grow, having a reliable dashboard becomes your central nervous system.
 We designed Postbase to be the kind of social media management tool we wished for ourselves - one that just works, all the time.
 Our platform lets you plan your whole multi-platform content strategy on one visual calendar that lets your whole team see what's happening at all times.
 We designed it specifically for short-form video formats, allowing your creative team to upload and organize Reels and TikToks natively so you never have to waste time finding workarounds.
 It's built to keep everything in sync so you can focus on client growth, not chasing software glitches.

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.